Spring and Fall Water System Flushing at MPW

 When MPW flushes hydrants in the spring and fall, customers can use this map to watch our progress and know when we’ll be flushing in your area.
 On those days, your water is not unsafe to use but you’ll need to flush your taps by running cold water for several minutes until they’re clear prior to drinking.
 PLEASE refrain from doing laundry when water is discolored and avoid running hot water, as mineral sediments can accumulate in your water heater and discolor clothing.

-To learn more about our system flushing, read on below the Hydrant Flushing Map:
+To learn more about our system flushing, read on below the Hydrant Flushing Map and WATCH OUR VIDEO:

 Click the magnifying glass icon on the map to search your address and hydrants in your area.